Foods That Boost Hearing Health: The Power of Vitamins

-Vitamin D is responsible for good bone health, which means the tiny bones in your inner ear benefit from it, too.
-A Vitamin D deficiency can cause osteopenia (bone loss) in the bones of the inner ear and otosclerosis (abnormal bone growth in the middle ear) which can lead to hearing loss and deafness.
+Vitamin D is responsible for good bone health, which means the tiny bones in your middle ear benefit from it, too.
+A Vitamin D deficiency can cause osteopenia (bone loss) and otosclerosis (abnormal bone growth) in the bones of the middle ear which can lead to hearing loss and deafness.

 Foods rich in Vitamin D include many kinds of fish (salmon, tuna and mackerel) and milk.

 Studies have shown that individuals with vitamin B-12 deficiencies are at risk for noise-induced hearing loss and tinnitus (ringing in the ears).
 Research published in the March 1999 issue of The American Journal of Clinical Nutrition shows that a vitamin B-12 deficiency – especially when combined with low folate levels -- may also be responsible for presbycusis (age-related hearing loss).

 Foods rich in B-12 include sunflower seeds, spinach and almonds.